SaviKoissi/Mathematical-Biology/README.md

 ```
 #### Exercise

-Write a function to determine the size of the population of a species using the strategy K (logistic growth).
+Write a function to determine the size of the population of a K-selected species (logistic growth).